When does the Gog/Magog battle, described in Ezekiel chapters 38 and 39, occur?

 In Ezekiel 39, pertaining to the time when God will deliver Israel from the Gog/Magog attackers, these two things are stated: "From that day forward the house of Israel will know that I am the LORD their God" (39:22) and "I will no longer hide my face from them, for I will pour out my Spirit on the house of Israel, declares the Sovereign LORD" (39:29).
 If the Gog/Magog invasion were to take place early in the 70th Week, those two verses would appear to make no sense.

-Israel, along with the rest of the world, will have to endure the Great Tribulation period (which I believe will begin at the midpoint of the 70th Week).
+Israel, along with the rest of the world, will have to endure the Great Tribulation period (which I believe will begin in the middle of the 70th Week).
 If Israel were to know the Lord their God, according to Ezekiel 39:22, it would seem quite unfair and unjust of God to put them through any further suffering and distress.
-The latter will involve God's turning away from Israel, which would seem to violate Ezekiel 39:29.
+The latter will involve God's turning away from Israel, which is in contrast to what Ezekiel 39:29 says.

 Now, look at this prophecy, given to Daniel:

 From the time that the daily sacrifice is abolished and the abomination that causes desolation is set up, there will be 1,290 days.
 (Daniel 12:11)The "abomination that causes desolation" will be set up in the middle of the 70th Week (Daniel 9:27).
 At that time, a remnant of Israelis will flee from Jerusalem (Matthew 24:15-17) and will be protected for 1,260 days (Revelation 12:6).
 At the end of the 1,260 days, Jesus will return to earth and will destroy the (Gog/Magog) armies coming against Jerusalem.
-This will leave 30 days (that is, 1,290 days – 1,260 days) remaining until the onset of the Battle of Armageddon.
+This will leave 30 days (that is, 1,290 days – 1,260 days) remaining until the occurrence of the Battle of Armageddon.